shannonasmith/AI-Assisted-SOC-MITRE-ATTACK-Mapping-Engine/README.md

 ## 🧠 Purpose

-This project represents the **detection engineering stage** of a progressively evolving SOC system.
+This project represents the **detection engineering stage** of an evolving SOC system.

 | Stage | Description |
 |------|------------|